NickAkincilar/Performance_Test_Snowflake_Databricks/README.md

 # Performance Test Comparison Snowflake vs. Databricks
 Running Performance test between Snowflake &amp; Databricks using 24 Billion row dataset

+### 1. Create an internal stage in Snowflake & Upload data files into the stage using Snowsight.

-### 1. Ingest the Sample files in to your platform.
+### 2. Ingest the Sample files in to your platform.

 Test includes 3 files.
 Sales, Stores & Products.
 For Snowflake, Upload these files to an internal stage first.